Instructional Continuity Checklist for Faculty

 Please do not wait for an emergency to begin to know how to proceed.
 Be proactive in maintaining a grade-book copy throughout your semester.

-If you are using Blackboard Learn, you are able to download the grade book.
-Blackboard has multiple layers of redundancy to prevent a service disruption, but if the system goes down having a grade-book available could be useful to you.
-The following link will instruct you on the steps for downloading your grade book: http://innovate.uh.edu/edtech/knowledgebase/how-to-download-and-upload-grades-from-the-grade-center/
+If you are using Canvas, you are able to download the grade book.
+Canvas has multiple layers of redundancy to prevent a service disruption, but if the system goes down having a grade-book available could be useful to you.
+The following link will instruct you on the steps for downloading your grade book:

 It will be important for you to let your students know what your alternative plan for conducting class will be ahead of time.
 This could help alleviate confusion among your students.
 The University has several options for you.
 Here are instructions for using:

-On the 12th day of class each semester, an Instructional Continuity shell is created for every instructor who is not currently using Blackboard for the semester.
+On the 12th day of class each semester, an Instructional Continuity course is created for every instructor who is not currently using Canvas for the semester.
 This is to give faculty who need instructional continuity option.
-The following URL will provide you with instructions for doing the most basic tasks in Blackboard.
-It will be to your benefit to familiarize yourself with the steps for logging on and using the shell before an emergency situation arises.
-Students are not added to a shell without a request from you during a normal operating period.
+It will be to your benefit to familiarize yourself with the steps for logging in and using the course before an emergency situation arises.
 Students will be added to the courses during an emergency situation by University personnel.
-To log onto your Instructional Continuity shell after the 12th class day, please use the following URL: http://www.uh.edu/instructionalcontinuity/blackboard/ and then http://www.uh.edu/instructionalcontinuity/blackboard/instructions/ for information regarding the use of the basic tools.

 At the beginning of the semester, students should be encouraged to have a hard copy of your syllabus, which contains contact information and course expectations, including a disruption of service.